 - Students’ writing must make up at least one-third of the course grade

-For a course to qualify for Flag credit student MUST revise work based on feedback from the instructor or the TA.
+For a course to qualify for Flag credit students MUST revise work based on feedback from the instructor or the TA.
 The course must be structured around the principle that good writing requires re-writing.
 Students must receive meaningful feedback from the instructor (or teaching assistant) so they can improve successive drafts.

 Writing Flag courses do more than just improve your writing skills.
 In a survey of 23,000 college students, the National Survey of Student Engagement (NSSE) found that “When courses provided extensive, intellectually challenging writing activities, students engaged in more deep learning activities such as analysis, synthesis, and integration of ideas from various sources, and they grappled more with course ideas both in and out of the classroom.
 These students also reported greater personal, social, practical, and academic learning and development” (NSSE press release, November 10, 2008).